Whenever we sell a product or service, we forget an important question.

 3) You can manage expectations better

-First let's start with the purchase decision
+First let's start with the buying or purchase decision

 Whenever we buy something, we're usually faced with a bit of buyer's remorse.
 This buyer's remorse kicks in, while higher in a pressure situation, nonetheless shows up in a low-pressure situation as well.